 Extensive renovation work has been done along the seafront of Paphos town to maintain the upkeep of buildings old and new including hotels and the Paphos castle, which was built as a Byzantine fort to defend the harbour.
-In September it hosts the Paphos Opera Festival which in 2012 featured Verdi's Rigoletto, performed outdoors.
+In August/September it hosts the Paphos Opera Festival which in 2019 performed Giuseppe Verdi's Macbeth outdoors.

 Nature lovers will fall for Paphos as it is close to the Akamas Peninsula.
 Among the many first class beaches in the area are Lara Bay, home to the rare Monk seal and an area where Loggerhead and Greenback turtles clamber ashore to lay their eggs.
 A large number of properties are planned to be built in the exclusive Sea Caves region near to Paphos and they will have luxurious features such as landscaped gardens and private pools.
 Paphos also boasts some of the finest archaeological sites in Europe, such as the Tombs of the Kings

 Despite a small population of fewer than 50,000 people and so many areas of antiquity, there are opportunities to rent accommodation or even buy and invest throughout Paphos.
 These include the town of Polis where the Kingdom of Marion, an ancient city, was located.

 If you are visiting Paphos and need to rent a villa, you could try Cyprus Villas out, they have villas to rent or buy in the following locations: